 Quick, Easy, and Mostly Painless

-Beard transplantation surgery and the healing process take very little time compared to many other surgeries.
+Beard transplant surgery and the healing process take very little time compared to many other surgeries.
 Typically you’ll be in and out of the surgeon’s office within a day and back to work the next.

 Beard transplants are often completed in one session, though they occasionally will require two or three depending on how much hair is being grafted onto the face.
 Each session can take anywhere between two to 12 hours with most lasting under eight.